Boitumelo96/login-page/README.md

 This project is a simple, styled login page using HTML, CSS, and JavaScript.
 It verifies a hardcoded username and password and displays messages accordingly.
 It also includes a dropdown for weather advice and polished visual styling.

+/login-page-project

+         │
+         ├── index.html         # Main HTML file with form
+         ├── styles.css         # Styling for the page
+         └── script.js          # JavaScript for login and weather logic

  Features